AnzalnaKainat/collaborative-editor/README.md

 ## <a name="features">🔋 Features</a>

-- **Authentication**: User authentication using GitHub through NextAuth, ensuring secure sign-in/out and session management.
+- **Authentication**: User authentication using clerk, ensuring secure sign-in/out and session management.

 - **Collaborative Text Editor**: Multiple users can edit the same document simultaneously with real-time updates.